AmperSam-git/baserom-template/README.md

 That said, this resource is simply an organization aide and doesn't teach you how to use custom resources with the various tools within, nor any level design, it exists to help you get yourself better organized when creating a base ROM for your Super Mario World hacks or as a blank canvas for starting a new ROM hack project.

-IMPORTANT: make note of where you extracted this template, e.g. `C:\Users\YourName\Documents\MyBaseRom`, it will be needed later.

 ## Getting Started